-With the on-premise restrictions, South Dakota’s handle will be greatly hamstrung.
+With the current on-premise restrictions, South Dakota’s handle will be greatly hamstrung.
 Deadwood is a six-hour drive from the state’s largest city, Sioux Falls, which is on the border with Iowa, a legal market that does not require in-person mobile registration.
 Neighboring states Wyoming and Nebraska both passed sports betting legislation in 2021, the former being an online-only state.

 But just think.
 You can belly up to the bar in Deadwood with your phone instead of standing in line at the ticket window.

 How to bet on sports in South Dakota

 Requirements for how to sign up for sports betting accounts have yet to be determined, obviously.
 That said, based on other states the process has followed a typical pattern, and despite South Dakota’s online sportsbook restrictions, it should function mostly the same.

 If and when BetMGM or other online sportsbooks launch in Deadwood, the required info to sign up is the same as other states, too.
 Here is what you’ll need to provide: